genesiscommunitysuccess/docs/docs/Operations/commands.md

     writeMode

-Usage:
+Usage

-DbMon has built-in help instruction for each command.
+**DbMo**n has built-in help instruction for each command.
 Run "help <command>" to get more information.

 \## SendIt script

 To send data into the database, use the SendIt command.

-Syntax:
+Syntax

         SendTable -t <table name> -f <file name>